An Introduction of Sorts

 And on July 31st, 1990, Harry found himself trapped on a desolate island with the Dursleys.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, AveryRyanWrite a Review